g-otn/GameServerEC2Discord/README.md

 Some of the services used are more than covered by the ["always free"](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=tier%23always-free&awsf.Free%20Tier%20Categories=*all) monthly offers,
 namely:

-Lambda; SNS; KMS; CloudWatch / X-Ray; Network data transfer from EC2 to internet.
+Lambda; SNS; KMS; CloudWatch / X-Ray; Network Data Transfer from EC2 to internet.

 ## Prerequisites